RGBeter/Neptune/README.md

 * The ICs on at least one side of the 32X main board (the "cartridge" part) are glued on making removal tricky.
 The glue can be softened using isopropyl alcohol, so you may want to give the board soak in this before starting to avoid having to use too much heat.
 Low-melt solder (e.g. ChipQuik) is very much recommended.
-Avoid using hot air where possible as this has been known to damage these fragile chips.
+Avoid extended use of hot air to avoid damaging these potentially fragile chips.

+* It may sound obvious, but pay close attention to orientation when fitting ICs.
+The 32X SDRAM (IC503) and some of the QFP packages have particularly subtle markings.
+  It helps to mark (e.g. with tape or a groove in the package casing) pin one before removing the ICs from the donor boards.
+The legend silkscreen on the board *should* match that on the IC but this may not always be a reliable indicator of orientation.

 * Clean all boards thoroughly with e.g. isopropyl alcohol prior to starting.
   Especially HASL boards from JLC have been known to arrive with some contaminants